Z-Puyu/project-archaetech/README.md

 # Project: Archaetech

+## IMPORTANT: Do NOT push to `main`.
+ALL updates must be done in a separate branch.
+Do a PULL REQUEST before merging to `main`.

 ## Motivation

 We all love to play 4X strategy games.
 Most of the currently available 4X games, whether historical or fictional, tend to focus on advancing your civilisation **forwards** from a primitive era to a futuristic one.
 However, we would like to do some **reverse thinking** here: what if the nation you play as in a 4X game progresses not by **discovering the unknown of the future**, but by **digging out the lost legacies of a mysterious past**?